Godhead in Judaism: Kabbalistic

-There is a divergence of opinion among the kabbalists concerning the relation of the sefirot to the En Sof.
+There is a divergence of opinion among the kabbalists concerning the relation of the sefirot to the Ein Sof.
 Azriel (commentary on the Sefer Yetzirah, p.
 27b) and, after him, Menahem Recanati (Ṭa'ame ha-Miẓwot, passim) considered the sefirot to be totally different from the Divine Being.
 The "Ma'areket" group took the sefirot to be identical in their totality with the En Sof, each sefirah representing merely a certain view of the Infinite ("Ma'areket", p.
 8b).
 The Zohar clearly implies that they are the names of the deity, and gives for each of them a corresponding name of God and of the hosts of angels mentioned in the Bible.
 Luria and Cordovero, without regarding them as instruments, do not identify them with the essence of the deity.
 They argue that the "Absolute One" is immanent in all the sefirot and reveals himself through them, but does not dwell in them; the sefirot can never include the Infinite.
 Each sefirah has a well-known name, but the Holy One has no definite name (Pardes Rimmonim, pp. 21–23).